atul2512/atul2512.github.io/about.markdown

 permalink: /about/
 ---

-This is where I note down all my learnings/opinions gathered from work, friends and random surfing in the internet.
+This is where I note down all my learnings, opinions gathered from work, life experiences, friends and random surfing in the internet.